devhelpr/prompttoform/planning.md

 - ✅ **NEW**: Added menu bar to initial state screen (create form textarea)
 - ✅ **NEW**: Enhanced form changes debugging and database migration for updateType field
 - ✅ **NEW**: Fixed Start New Session to properly reset UI to main screen with create form textarea
+- ✅ **NEW**: Fixed "Deploy to Netlify" functionality - store session ID in localStorage and restore after authentication
+- ✅ **NEW**: Added "Import JSON" button to top menubar with comprehensive import modal
+- ✅ **NEW**: Added ready-made JSONs to example dropdown with direct loading functionality

 ## Future Enhancements (Optional)